luanpontolio/game-farming/README.md

 #### Deploying contracts in Local

 1. Ensure your local environment has been set up (ganache node, truffle console)
-2. Run `npm run test:local` to ensure all tests are passing (make sure you have the setup your local environment first)
+2. Run `yarn test` to ensure all tests are passing (make sure you have the setup your local environment first)
 3. Make sure your ganache is running and open `localhost:7545`
-4. If tests are passing running `DEPLOY_PATH=scripts/deploy.ts npm run deploy:local`
+4. If tests are passing running `DEPLOY_PATH=scripts/deploy.ts yarn deploy:local`
 5. The contracts addresses and the owner address will show up on terminal.
-6. Run the dApp: `cd frontend && npm run dev`
+6. Run the dApp: `cd frontend && yarn dev`
 7. Change your metamask network to `localhost`
 8. The Game-Farming dApp UI should load
 #### Resources